Rosa Linn: 2022–present: Eurovision Song Contest and debut EP

 In February 2022, Rosa Linn was rumoured to be representing in the Eurovision Song Contest 2022 in Turin, Italy.
 On 11 March, she was announced as the Armenian representative by AMPTV.
 Her Eurovision entry, titled "Snap", was released on 19 March alongside its music video.
 The song was written by Rosa Linn along with Tamar Kaprelian, Larzz Principato, Jeremy Dusoulet, Allie Crystal, and Courtney Harrell.
 Rosa Linn performed "Snap" on 10 May during the first semi-final of the contest, and qualified for the final.
 She performed the song once again in the final on 14 May and placed 20th.

 Following the contest, "Snap" went viral on TikTok and entered numerous countries' national charts; reaching the top of the charts in the Flanders region of Belgium and the top ten in Austria, Netherlands, Ireland, Norway, Sweden and Switzerland.
 In August 2022, she signed a recording contract with Columbia Records.
 In October 2022, Linn was confirmed to be an opening act for Ed Sheeran on the North American leg of his +–=÷x Tour between June and July 2023.
 In the same month, she released a new music video for "Snap", filmed in the United States; and a collaborative single titled "WDIA (Would Do It Again)" with Dutch singer Duncan Laurence.
 On 31 October, she made her US television debut on The Late Late Show with James Corden, where she performed "Snap" with arrangement by musicians using Armenian traditional instruments.
 Linn performed "Snap" as an interval act for the Junior Eurovision Song Contest 2022, which took place on 11 December in Yerevan.
 She also wrote the common song for the contest, "Spin the Magic", performed by Maléna.
 In June 2023, she released her debut EP, titled Lay Your Hands Upon My Heart.

+Linn was credited as a co-writer of Paloma Rumba, Armenia's entry at the Eurovision Song Contest 2026 performed by Simón.